just-install/just-install/README.md

 ### What's wrong with the alternatives?

 * Chocolatey's biggest sin is that it requires PowerShell on the target system.
-This makes it ridiculously difficult to install on some operating system: on Windows XP it is a multi-stage ordeal where you first have to install .NET 2.0, then install PowerShell, then .NET 4 and after that you can finally install Chocolatey itself.
+This makes it ridiculously difficult to install on some operating systems: on Windows XP it is a multi-stage ordeal where you first have to install .NET 2.0, then install PowerShell, then .NET 4 and after that you can finally install Chocolatey itself.
 Yes, we still have some software that has to work on Windows XP, which means that we have some VMs that we need automate.